kibade/samba-ad-dc/Disaster Recovery Guide.md

         tdbbackup -s .bak /var/lib/samba/private/idmap.ldb
     ```

 4. **Add DC to Samba4 AD** - This will get your replication going again.
-When following the document, remember to substitude `dc2` with `dc3` - Your DC2 is going to be your main Domain Controller, and this needs to also be **updated in the First Class School Repository**.
+When following the document, remember to substitute `dc2` with `dc3` - Your DC2 is going to be your main Domain Controller, and this needs to also be **updated in the First Class School Repository**.
 When replication has started/is working, continue on.

     DC3 will take the old DC1's IP address, which will likely be 10.YY.10.3.
 Update as necessary, but leave DC2's IP address as-is.
 5. **Add Member Server to Samba4 AD** - This will get your VBox Host (aka FS1) connected as a computer, and then you can start restoring its backups from Homer (again, coordinate with Ming and/or Morris).
 When restoring, **do not import the `/etc/samba/smb.conf` file directly into your working setup**.